OSGeo/OSGeoLive-doc/en/quickstart/gvsig_quickstart.rst

 --------------------------------------------------------------------------------

 #.
 Select the *Map* document type in the **Project Manager**.
 #.
-Click on the [New] button to create a map.
+Click on the :guilabel:`New` button to create a map.
 #.
 Select the newly created map.
 By default it is titled ``Untitled - 0``.
 #.
-Click on the [Open] button.
+Click on the :guilabel:`Open` button.
 #.
 An empty map will appear in its own window titled ``Map: Untitled - 0``.
    Note that a series of points are placed over the page.
 This is called a grid or guides and are used to snap elements to while formatting your map.
 #.
-Select the 'Maximise window' icon to have the map occupy the entire
+Select the :guilabel:`Maximise window` icon to have the map occupy the entire
    screen.

 .. image:: ../../images/screenshots/1024x768/gvsig_qs_021.png